 - Supporting decision-making

-How to be lean
+How to be lean in management accounting and fulfilling the objectives

 For a rough guide, I gladly highlight the following article: Lean finance: 4 awesome tips for busy mgmt accountants.